 There are so many movies set in the days gone by.
-From the ancient times to present, there is a movie that can spark your imagination.
-From Moulin Rouge, The Tudors and even The Godfather or the Titanic, we can travel though time again and again.
+From ancient times to the present, there is a movie that can spark your imagination.
+Thanks to productions like Moulin Rouge, The Tudors, or the Titanic, we can travel through time again and again.

 Travel to historical places